Dispute Resolution

 Arbitration is a good alternative for those who cannot resolve their family law issues through mediation or negotiation.
 It differs from other forms of non-court dispute resolution (such as mediation or collaborative law), in that the parties are guaranteed a decision at the conclusion of the process which will be binding upon them.

-The decision of the arbitrator will be recognised and respected by the court, and will be made an order of the court upon request.
+The starting point is that the decision of the arbitrator will be recognised and respected by the court, and will be made an order of the court upon request.

 To receive further information on the services we offer, please contact our clerks by email or by telephone on 020 7242 0858.